tffernandezga/Cocobot-Voice/README.md

 The development is written in Python and uses Picovoice's Porcupine keyword recognition engine along with OpenAI services to operate.

-This project is solely for educational and research purposes.
-For any commercial use, it's a good idea to review the licenses for the technologies used or replace them with open-source ones.
+## This project is solely for educational and research purposes.
+For any commercial use, it's a good idea to review the licenses for the technologies used, specifically for Porcupine you will need a commercial license , or replace them with open-source ones.